on this page

 Income apportionment is not Robodebt.

-We stopped using income apportionment when concerns were raised.
+We took action on income apportionment when concerns were raised.

 Read more information about Robodebt.